We-Are-Limeleaf/Documents/Legal/Operating Agreement - Limeleaf Worker Cooperative.md

 # DRAFT Operating Agreement - Limeleaf Worker Cooperative, LLC

-This Operating Agreement is entered into and made effective the __ day of  _____, 2024, by and among Blain Smith, Eric Straub, and John Luther (collectively referred to in this agreement as the "Founding Members").
+This Operating Agreement is entered into and made effective the __ day of  _____, 2024, by and among Blain Smith and John Luther (collectively referred to in this agreement as the "Founding Members").

 # 1 PURPOSE AND SCOPE